Rothwell Courier and Times. August – December 1914.

-(Leonard Lockwood was born in 1881.
+(Leonard Lockwood was born in November 1880.
 He was the son of Walter Lockwood, a joiner and builder who was the organist at Woodlesford church.
-He married Alice Mary Smith at Rothwell church in December 1907.
+Leonard married Alice Mary Smith at Rothwell church in December 1907.
 Born in 1885, she was the daughter of Frederick John Smith, the landlord of the John O’ Gaunt’s Inn.
 His father, George, had run the Midland Hotel when Frederick was a boy.
 From a diary kept by his father it’s believed Leonard joined the 46th Divisional Ammunition Column of the Royal Field Artillery as a gunner.
 The diary indicates he was in Y trench mortar battery which took part in the attack on Gommecourt on the first day of the Battle of the Somme on 1 July 1916.
 The diary also suggests Leonard was promoted to be an acting corporal and he may have been a temporary officer.
 Before the war, whilst he was still based in Brussels, he was involved as a witness for the defence in the trial of London solicitor Bertrand Stewart, an “amateur” spy, who was caught by the Germans in 1911.
-Leonard and Alice Mary’s first child, Marguerite, was born in 1910, probably in Brussels.
+Leonard and Alice Mary’s only child, Marguerite, was born in 1910, probably in Brussels.
 At some point after the war the family moved to Ealing in London where, in 1939, Leonard was a representative of the Art Metal Construction Company which made steel office equipment including shelves and filing cabinets.)

 OULTON AND DISTRICT BILLIARD LEAGUE.
 DECISION TO GO ON WITH THE COMPETITION.
 10 October.